ximion/appstream/README.md

 make
 ```
 Possible AppStream-specific flags are:
+ -DQT=ON              -- Build the Qt5 interface library
+ -DVAPI=ON            -- Build Vala API to use library with the Vala programming language
- -DPROVIDER_DEBIAN_DEP11=ON      -- Enable support for Debian DEP11 AppStream format
+ -DDEBIAN_DEP11=ON    -- Enable support for Debian DEP11 AppStream format (ON by default)
- -DPROVIDER_UBUNTU_APPINSTALL=ON -- Enable support for Ubuntu's AppInstall data
  -DDOCUMENTATION=ON   -- (Re)generate API documentation
  -DMAINTAINER=ON      -- Enable strict compiler options - use this if you write a patch for AppStream

 ### Installation